Health Care

 Summary of Position

 In the wealthiest country in the world, no American should go without access to quality, affordable health insurance and health care.
-This is especially true during the coronavirus pandemic, which has further revealed a broken system that leaves almost 30 million Americans uninsured.
+Unfortunately, our broken system leaves around 27 million Americans uninsured.
 To address the inadequacy of our health care system, Congressman DeSaulnier has been an ardent supporter of protecting, strengthening, and expanding the Affordable Care Act (ACA).
 In addition to fighting for a more equitable health care system that prioritizes people over profits, Congressman DeSaulnier strongly supports investing in research and innovation in new treatments and cures, addressing prescription drug affordability and health disparities, and improving the availability of and access to mental health care for all Americans.

 By the Numbers